 Where words fail, music speaks.

-Aditi Sehti, MD is a hospice and palliative care physician, end-of-life doula, and co-founder of the Center for Conscious Living and Dying.
-Recently featured in the forthcoming film The Last Ecstatic Days, Aditi is an emerging and important voice for shifting our culture’s understanding and approach to dying, death, and bereavement care.
+Aditi Sethi, MD is a hospice and palliative care physician, end-of-life doula, and Executive Director of the Center for Conscious Living and Dying.
+Featured in the forthcoming film The Last Ecstatic Days, Aditi is an emerging and important voice for shifting our culture’s understanding and approach to dying, death, and bereavement care.
 As a child under the guidance of her parents (Kapil and Ranjit Sethi) and grandparents from India, Aditi studied devotional music from the Sikh and Hindu traditions.
 Her other music pursuits include playing music with her husband, Jay Brown, a musician and hospice music therapist.
 Aditi and Jay recently formed a group called The Appalucians, with Angie Heimann and Cas Sochaki.
 Releasing their first CD “Bright Hills” in 2018, the Appalucians play music from the mountains of Western North Carolina, featuring spirited songwriting, tight harmonies, and a lovely layered interplay between dobro, guitars, harp, bass, and banjo.
 Aditi and Jay are the parents of three amazing children.
 Learn more here.

 Jay Brown is a board certified music therapist, a hospice music therapist, and teacher in Asheville, North Carolina.
 Jay is a prolific song writer who has been playing guitar since the age of 7 and writing songs since high school.
 Jay has spent years traveling and playing around the U.S., absorbing our rich musical heritage and he has also taken multiple trips to Ghana, West Africa.
 His eclectic musical tastes found expression in 1998, when he became a founding member of Lazybirds, a band that blends a wide variety of musical styles, including jazz and blues, country and rock ‘n roll, to create a fresh and soul stirring sound.
 Jay performs with Aditi, blending Aditi’s Indian folk and classical influences with his own folk and original music.
 A versatile musician, Jay is as much at home swingin’ the blues and boogie with his buddies in the Lazybirds as he is playing songwriter showcases and house concerts, but you can usually find him blending his styles in the pubs and listening rooms around the Appalachian mountains of North Carolina.
 Learn more here.